-C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х
+C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х ed during 2006-2007 cycle)

 C20 Common Application

 Question removed from CDS.